 As the front door to the Trinity River, the Riverfront District is home to the Margaret Hunt Hill Bridge, designed by internationally renowned architect and engineer Santiago Calatrava.
 From an array of unique antique shops to the infamous tacos and longhorns of Fuel City, the Riverfront District is home to some of Dallas' most loved stops and stores.

 Deep Ellum - Distance 1 mile

-Boasting a storied past and unique atmosphere, Deep Ellum hosts an array of nightclubs, diverse restaurants, performance venues, art galleries and creative office spaces.
-Deep Ellum combines a vibrant entertainment destination with an authentic, historic neighborhood.
+Boasting a storied past and unique atmosphere, Deep Ellum is home to an array of nightclubs, restaurants, performance venues, art galleries and creative office spaces.
+Deep Ellum combines vibrant entertainment options with an authentic, historic neighborhood.

 Farmers Market District - Distance 1.2 miles

 The Dallas Farmers Market District offers unique food and specialty vendors and is also home to a collection of historic buildings, contemporary townhomes and apartments.